Hot Stamper Living Stereo Classical and Orchestral Titles Available Now

-Below you will find our old review for the Classic Records’ pressing.
-I obviously did not like it.
+Below you will find our review from the 2000-something for the Classic Records’ pressing.
+Clearly I did not care for it.
+In my mind I had never liked it.

 However, in moving to Georgia this year (2022), I was digging through some old catalogs from the early Nineties, and something I read in one of them chilled me to the bone.
 There it was in black and white: my rave review for the Classic Witches’ Brew.
 Here it is on the front page of the catalog, along with at least one other record that I would be embarrassed to sell today: the OJC pressing of Saxophone Colossus.